sdr-enthusiasts/docker-planefence/Install_Dev_Build.md

 ```
 - Update `TZ=America/New_York` to whatever is appropriate for you.
 Note that this variable is case sensitive
 - There are 2 volumes defined.
 My suggestion is NOT to change these (except for updating `/home/pi/.planefence` -> `/home/ubuntu/planefence` if required).
 However, if you have to, you can map the HTML directory to some other location.
 ONLY change what is to the LEFT of the colon.
-- You can exit the editor and start the container (`docker-compose up -d`)
+- You can exit the editor and start the container (`docker-compose up -d`).
+The first time you do this, it can take a minute or so.

 #### Planefence Settings Configuration
 - When you start the container for the first time, it will create a few directories with setup files.
 You MUST edit these setup files before things will work!
 You can check if the system recognized you've made edits by typing `docker logs planefence` - if you haven't set up the system, it *will* complain.